gnsamine/gnsamine/README.md

 ### Hi there 👋
 I have been learning to code recently, starting with 'golang'.
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-amine0gunes@gmail.com
+amine0gunes@gmail.com or
 https://www.linkedin.com/feed/
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
 golang

 <!--